tonysathre/CitrixAutoDeploy/README.md

 _Older versions may work but only these were tested_

 #### Active Directory
 Active Directory service account with permissions to create computer objects in the OU's used by your machine catalogs.
 See [this](https://support.citrix.com/article/CTX136282) link for details on the required Active Directory permissions.

 #### Citrix Studio
-The Active Directory service account will need at least the 'Machine Catalog Administrator' role, and possibly the 'Delivery Group Administrator' role.
-This still needs to be tested to find the least privileges required.
+The Active Directory service account will need the 'Machine Catalog Administrator' and 'Delivery Group Administrator' roles.

 ## Setup
 _I would not recommend running this directly on one of your delivery controllers.
 I run this on a management jump box._